truenas/documentation/content/UserGuide/Alerts/AlertManage.md

    b.
 Select a comparison type in **Comparator** (**Greater Than**, **Less Than**, or **Not Equals**).
       The comparison type applies to the data source and comparison value.
    c.
-Enter the comparison value by entering an integer appropriate for the selected options in the **Value** field.
+Enter the comparison value using an integer appropriate for the selected options in the **Value** field.
       The integer acts as a threshold or limitation for when the rule generates an alert.
 3. Click **SAVE ALERT RULE ** to finish creating the new alert rule.
 To start over, click **RESET**.

 ## Alert Services Screens and Functions
 {{< hint type=important >}}
 Configurable alert services are only available for local installations or containerized TrueCommand deployments.
-TrueCommand Cloud instances use email alerts by default sent through `mail.truecommand.io`; PagerDuty is not supported.
+TrueCommand Cloud instances use email alerts sent through `mail.truecommand.io` by default and do not support PagerDuty.
 {{< /hint >}}

 TrueCommand uses different service plugins to expand how it communicates alerts to users or administrators.